 Christopher Rea is Professor of Chinese in the Department of Asian Studies at the University of British Columbia, in Vancouver, Canada, as well as former Associate Head of Department and former Director of the UBC Centre for Chinese Research.
 He is the author of The Age of Irreverence: A New History of Laughter in China (2015), which the Association for Asian Studies awarded the 2017 Joseph Levenson Book Prize (post-1900 China) (Chinese edition).
 His other books include China’s Chaplin: Comic Stories and Farces by Xu Zhuodai (Cornell, 2018), (with Bruce Rusk) The Book of Swindles: Selections from a Late Ming Collection (Columbia, 2017), (with Nicolai Volland) The Business of Culture: Cultural Entrepreneurs in China and Southeast Asia, 1900-65 (UBC Press, 2015), China’s Literary Cosmopolitans: Qian Zhongshu, Yang Jiang, and the World of Letters (Brill, 2015), and Humans, Beasts, and Ghosts: Stories and Essays by Qian Zhongshu (Columbia, 2010).

-His translations of over twenty Chinese black-and-white films can be found on the Modern Chinese Cultural Studies YouTube channel.
+His translations of over thirty Chinese films can be found on the Modern Chinese Cultural Studies YouTube channel.